How To Add Captions & Subtitles To Twitter Videos

 Choose the language you want for your subtitles, as well as the style of translation.

-Once your translation is completed, go to Translations under My Files, follow instructions from Step 2 above to encode subtitles into your video, then follow Step 3 to post your video to Twitter.
+Once your translation is completed, go to Translations under My Files, follow instructions from Step 3 to download your subtitle file and post your video to Twitter.

 3Play Media enables T-Mobile to meet fast approaching deadlines and deliver high quality closed captions.
 The support team is very responsive and show that they care about the quality and efficiency of their services.
 I highly recommend 3Play Media to video publishers looking for professional transcription services with a partner that is easy to do business with.